espocrm/documentation/docs/administration/bpm-tips.md

 ## Unsetting process variables

-All variables defined in a *Script Task* will be stored in the process.
+All variables defined in a *Script Task* and *Execute Formula Script* action will be stored in the Process.
 If you don't need a specific variable to be used further in the process, it's reasonable to unset it in the end of the script.

 ```
 $tempVariable = null;